Table of Contents

 Oklahoma CPA Exam Requirements

-If you’re wondering what are the latest Oklahoma CPA exam requirements then this article will serve as a resource for candidates for the year 2022.
+If you’re wondering what the latest Oklahoma CPA exam requirements are then this article will serve as a resource for candidates for the year 2022.
 We’re here to help make that application easier by outlining common requirements for applying to become a Certified Public Accountant.

 How to Save Yourself MONTHS of Time and Frustration

 Keep in mind that the CPA exam is the one part of getting your CPA license that you can control how long it takes.
 The education and experience requirements take as long as they take, but the CPA exams can take you as little as 6 months, or as long as multiple years… depending on how effective your study process is from the beginning.

 Learn how to study strategically so you can save yourself tons of time and retake fees with this free training…

 Summary of Oklahoma CPA Requirements

 |Credit hours to sit for CPA exams||150|